nuxeo-sandbox/nuxeo-s3-utils/README.md

 * `useCacheForExistsKey`: Optional.
   * pass `true` or `false`.
 Tell the plugin to use a cache when checking the existence of a key in the S3 bucket, to avoid calling S3 too often.
   * Default value is `false`
+* `minimumUploadPartSize` and `multipartUploadThreshold`
+  * **These values must be set and cannot be empty**, or the start of Nuxeo will fail with a conversion error.
+  * The plugin uses Amazon S3 TransferManager to optimize uploads and perform a multipart upload when needed
+  * Set these values to `0` to use the default values (As in current AWS SDK, 5MB for `minimumUploadPartSize` and 16MB for `multipartUploadThreshold`)
+  * `minimumUploadPartSize`: AWS SDK JavaDoc: "Sets the minimum part size for upload parts.
+Decreasing the minimum part size will cause multipart uploads to be split into a larger number of smaller parts.
+Setting this value too low can have a negative effect on transfer speeds since it will cause extra latency and network communication for each part."
+  * `multipartUploadThreshold `: AWS SDK JavaDoc: "Sets the size threshold, in bytes, for when to use multipart uploads.
+Uploads over this size will automatically use a multipart upload strategy, while uploads smaller than this threshold will use a single connection to upload the whole object."
+  * The default values suit most of cases, but if you network allows for different settings and better performance, you can change the values.

 ### Use `nuxeo.conf`
 It may be interesting to read the value from `nuxeo.conf`.
 This way, you can deploy the same Studio projet in different environments (typically Dev/Test/Prod), each of them using a different set of regions and buckets.